austral/austral/README.md

   polymorphism.

 - **Safe Arithmetic**: Austral has well-defined semantics for all arithmetic operations on numeric types.
-There are distinct integer types for trap-on-overflow arithmetic, modular arithmetic, and saturating arithmetic, as in Ada.
+There are distinct operations for trap-on-overflow arithmetic and modular arithmetic, as in Ada.

 - **Algebraic Data Types**: algebraic data types, as in ML or Haskell, with exhaustiveness checking.